ashishb/wp2hugo/README.md

-  move-post-next-to-attachments         Move markdown blog posts with attachments to a single directory sitesummary                           Print site stats (e.g. number of posts, number of drafts etc.) suggest-description                   Suggests description for all the posts that are missing a description in the front matter suggest-url                           Suggests URLs for all the pending/future posts that are missing a URL version                               Print the version number of HugoManager
+  move-post-next-to-attachments         Move markdown blog posts with attachments to a single directory sitesummary                           Print site stats (e.g. number of posts, number of drafts etc.) suggest-description                   Suggests description for all the posts that are missing a description in the front matter suggest-image-alt                     Suggests image alt text for all the images if missing suggest-url                           Suggests URLs for all the pending/future posts that are missing a URL version                               Print the version number of HugoManager